ParyabMoradi/BOSH-Book-of-Second-Hilbert-1/README.md

 - ui design

 ### week 4 (1 May)
-level design
-add achievement system for levels add the book mechanism craftable platforms for the girl shop and power-ups

 **Paryab**
+- add the book mechanism
+- craftable platforms for the girl
+- cut-scense
+- implementing the abilities
+- level design

 **Valeria**
+- add achievement system for levels
+- cut-scenes
+- R&D about networking
+- level design

 **Fredrick**
+- level selection scene for the shop and school level
+- shop and power-ups
+- implementing the power-ups
+- setting button implitation
+- R&D about networking

-**prototype of first level**: test the movements, enemies, camera movement
+**prototype of first level**: test the movements, enemies, camera movement for first level

 ### week 5 (8 May)
 **Paryab**